Color theory is both the science and art of using color.

 What is color theory?

 Color theory is both the science and art of using color.
-It explains how humans perceive color; and the visual effects of how colors to mix, match or contrast with each other.
-In color theory, colors are organized on a color wheel and grouped into primary colors, secondary colors, and tertiary colors.
-Color theory is a practical combination of art and science used to determine what colors look good together.
+It explains how humans perceive color; and the visual effects of how colors mix, match or contrast with each other.
+In color theory, colors are organized on a color wheel and grouped into primary, secondary, and tertiary colors.
+Color theory is a practical combination of art and science to determine what colors look good together.

 Why is color theory important?

-Colors can allow anyone to create different types of feelings depending on the particular colors they utilize.
-The color theory allows us to understand how to use these colors to create different effects and create the desired emotions.
+Colors can allow anyone to create different feelings depending on the colors they utilize.
+The color theory allows us to understand how to use these colors to create different effects and desired emotions.

 What is the psychology of color?